multiwii/baseflight/README.md

 3) All code submitted to the project:

-3.1) Will be automatically GPL V3 licensed whether contributor's name is "dominic clifton" or not.
+3.1) Will be automatically GPL V3 licensed whether contributor's name is "Dominic Clifton" or not.

 3.2) Will become the property of baseflight author.

 4) YHBT.

-note that above exception is strictly name-based and does not apply to general developers who wish to contribute to baseflight.
+Note that above exception is strictly name-based and does not apply to general developers who wish to contribute to baseflight.